-As part of the MVE provisioning, Megaport creates a transit Virtual Cross Connect (VXC) to provide internet connectivity and to allow MVE to register and communicate with the SD-WAN overlay network.
+As part of the MVE provisioning, you create a Transit Virtual Cross Connect (VXC) to provide connectivity and to allow MVE to register and communicate with the SD-WAN overlay network.

 A physical infrastructure that provides traditional physical Layer 2 and Layer 3 connectivity between gateways, routes, switches, and so on in a network.

 The one-stop partner relationship management (PRM) platform for Megaport PartnerVantage partners.
 VantageHub includes deal registration, partner enablement, partner marketing, and more.

 A partitioned and isolated computer network at the data link layer (OSI Layer 2) on a single physical interface (for example, a Port) used to subdivide a network.
 LAN is an abbreviation of local area network.

 virtualized network functions (VNFs)